Behind The Buyouts: Nikhil Bhat

 “These situations typically tend to work when the seller or the sponsor — they really like the business, they really like the management team, they believe there’s significant opportunity to continue to compound capital but like all of us, we are paid by our LPs not just to invest the money, but also to return the money,” Bhat said.

 Bhat previously led Vestar’s business and technology services vertical.
-Prior to that, he worked at Advent International Corp. and Bain & Co.
+Before that, he worked at Advent International Corp. and Bain & Co.

 More podcasts from The Deal are available on iTunes, Spotify and on TheDeal.com.